 CoreDNS is Now the Default DNS Server

 Core DNS reached GA in v1.11.
-In this release of Kubernetes CoreDNS is replacing KubeDNS as the default DNS Server.
-CoreDNS is fully backwards compatible with KubeDNS but is way more extensible.
-CoreDNS is shipped as single go binary making it memory safe and fewer moving parts than KubeDNS.
+In this release of Kubernetes, CoreDNS is replacing KubeDNS as the default DNS Server.
+CoreDNS is fully backward compatible with KubeDNS but is way more extensible.
+CoreDNS is shipped as single go binary making it memory safe and has fewer moving parts than KubeDNS.
 While KubeDNS will be supported for at least one more release I’d recommend everyone to switch to using CoreDNS.
 Most OSS installer tools are in the process of making this change.

 Notable Alpha/Beta Features

 Support for 3rd party device monitoring plugins has been introduced as an alpha feature.
 This removes current device-specific knowledge from the kubelet to enable future use cases requiring device-specific knowledge to be out-of-tree.

 APIServer DryRun is graduating to beta.
 This moves “apply” and declarative object management from kubectl to the apiserver in order to fix many of the existing bugs that can’t be fixed today.

 Kubectl Diff is graduating to beta.
 This allows users to run a kubectl command to view the difference between a locally declared object configuration and the current state of a live object.

 Raw block device using persistent volume source is graduating to beta.
 This makes raw block devices (non-networked) available for consumption via a Persistent Volume Source.